Tim Kennedy (politician): Tenure

 In 2011, Kennedy voted in favor of the Marriage Equality Act, which legalized same-sex marriage in New York.
 Kennedy lost the support of the Conservative Party in 2012 following his vote on the marriage issue.

 Also in 2011, Kennedy authored Jay-J's Law, which sought to stiffen penalties for repeat child abusers by increasing the look back period in which someone can be charged with aggravated assault.
 The bill was named after Jay-J Bolvin, a young boy who suffered 11 fractured bones, a severe seizure disorder and developmental delays as a result of a severe beating from his father, who had previously been convicted of assaulting one of his other sons.
 The bill was passed by the legislature and later signed into law by Governor Andrew Cuomo in July 2013.

 In 2012, Kennedy introduced a package of four bills to combat the opioid epidemic in New York.
 One of the bills would create a prescription-monitoring system for physicians and pharmacists to track the prescription of narcotic painkillers.
 This proposal was made by New York State Attorney General Eric Schneiderman.

-Kennedy was known as a "solid pro-life vote" during his early political career.
+Kennedy ran for State Senate in 2010 as a pro-life candidate.
 In 2013, Kennedy cast a procedural vote for the tenth point of Gov. Andrew Cuomo's Women's Equality Act, which would have expanded abortion rights in New York.
 In February 2014, Kennedy acknowledged that his position on abortion had "evolved" and that he supported the tenth point of the Women's Equality Act; he added, "'I believe at the end of the day that a woman has to be able to make a decision upon her health, her life and her family that is in her best interests and their best interests'".
 Pro-choice groups praised his shift on the issue, while Bishop Richard Malone of the Buffalo diocese of the Roman Catholic Church criticized him for it.
 In 2019, Kennedy voted in favor of the Reproductive Health Act, which was described by The Buffalo News as "the most sweeping set of protections to the state’s abortion laws in 49 years".